 Repeat this process for all the other desk sides, as you measure from 1 side edge for determining the width then mark it.
 This should be done for any cut you’ll be making, including the front and back panels.
 You can customize the desk inner height where you’ll install the PC components to your preference, but you’ve to ensure that the tallest build part will be accommodated by the desk.

 Be patient when tracing out the cut lines of all pieces of your build.
 We recommend that you double check all the measurements to avoid any errors.
 Additionally, when it comes to the legs, consider the specific design that you’ll choose.
 Regardless of the selected design shape, you’ve to trace it out through an approach similar to the one we’ve highlighted above unless you’ve ordered pre-built legs.

 You should be very focused during this cutting process.
 Also, this process should be done in an orderly manner.
 We recommend that you start from the bottom plate, and then move to the back, sides and ultimately the desk front panels.
 You can use any of the cutting tools that we highlighted on the tools process to carry out this process.

 Dry fitting the build so that everything is level and square

 After you’ve cut out the sides and bottom, you need to quickly dry fit all pieces (except the desk legs), to ensure that there are no errors in the cuts.
-Dry fitting simply means that we aren’t actually securing sides to desk’s bottom using finish nails or glue.
+Dry fitting simply means that we aren’t securing sides to the desk’s bottom using finish nails or glue.
 You can simply keep them intact using the stuff that is around to ensure that your build is level and square.